-In my dozens of years as a surgeon, I’ve performed gyno surgery on patients from around the world, yet the medical community still cannot quantify the prevalence of gynecomastia.
+In my dozens of years as a surgeon, I’ve performed surgery for gynecomastia on patients from around the world, yet the medical community still cannot quantify the prevalence of gynecomastia.
 Yet for whatever reason, I have a huge following of patients suffering from gynecomastia in India.
 It may relate to the availability of my educational materials on the web to patients in India, while patients suffering in other countries with poor web access or strict Internet censorship may not be as fortunate.
 My YouTube videos on gynecomastia have proven particularly popular among viewers in India, who then often feel comfortable reaching out to me with their questions and concerns.

 The majority of patients whom I treat at the Austin Gynecomastia Center are from overseas around the country and overseas.
 Many who suffer from the condition simply want their problem handled by an expert who truly understands the psychology of the condition and is sensitive and compassionate.
 I am all those things, and I’m also frank and honest.
 After all, this is not the time to confuse gynecomastia in the fog of smoke and mirrors.